-These sarees are commonly referred as the less expensive version of Jamdani sarees.
+These sarees are commonly referred to as the less expensive version of Jamdani sarees.
 This type of sarees is prepared by cut work technique on plain texture.
-Silk Jamdani sari is produced by placing few warp threads with cotton and weft to produce traditional design patterns.
-Most popular motifs which are featured in cut work sarees are jasmine, marigold flowers, creepers and leaves.
-Unique patterns of cut work sarees are created from selvage to selvage which resembles the design of Jamdani.
+Silk Jamdani sari is produced by placing a few warp threads with cotton and weft to produce traditional design patterns.
+The most popular motifs which are featured in cut work sarees are jasmine, marigold flowers, creepers, and leaves.
+Unique patterns of cut work sarees are created from selvage to selvage, which resembles the design of Jamdani.

 4. Tissue Sarees

-Delicately woven sarees with golden zari weft adds sheen to these tissue sarees and therefore it is also known as the golden cloth.
-Most popular designs used in tissue sarees are golden zari woven lotus floating in a radiant pond, where the water drops are designed with cut-work technique.
-The border and pallu of the sari are patterned with self woven paisleys.
+Delicately woven sarees with golden zari weft add sheen to these tissue sarees, and therefore it is also known as the golden cloth.
+The most popular designs used in tissue sarees are golden zari woven lotus floating in a radiant pond, where the water drops are designed with a cut work technique.
+The border and pallu of the sari are patterned with self-woven paisleys.

 5. Butidar Sari

-Inimitable feature of Butidar sarees is that it is a richly woven sari which is brocaded with threads of gold, silver and silk.
+An inimitable feature of Butidar sarees is that it is a richly woven sari that is brocaded with threads of gold, silver, and silk.
 Gold is darker in shade as compared to silver threads.
 Therefore the weavers of Banaras refer to this variety of brocade patterning as Ganga-Jamuna.
-Motifs are locally popularized as Angoor Bail, Ashraffi Butti, Latiffa Butti, Reshem Butti Jhummar Butti, Jhari Butta, Patti Butti, Baluchar Butta and many more.
+Motifs are locally popularized as Angoor Bail, Ashraffi Butti, Latiffa Butti, Reshem Butti Jhummar Butti, Jhari Butta, Patti Butti, Baluchar Butta, and many more.